 One of the primary techniques within geolocation advertising is geofencing.
 Geofencing involves creating virtual boundaries around physical locations, such as stores, events, or neighborhoods.
 When a user enters or exits these predefined geographic areas, they can be targeted with relevant ads or messages on their mobile devices.

-When a user's mobile device enters or exits one of these predefined geographic areas, it triggers a response, such as the delivery of targeted advertisements or notifications.
-This response can be customized to align with the marketing objectives, offering users content that is highly relevant to their immediate location.
+Entering one of these areas with your mobile device triggers a response, such as the delivery of targeted advertisements or notifications.
+The response a user gets can be customized to align with the marketing objectives, and is much more relevant to their immediate location than other advertising.

 Imagine you are a coffee shop owner, and you want to attract more customers to your store located in a busy downtown area.
 You decide to implement geolocation advertising with the help of geofencing.

-You create a virtual boundary, or geofence, around a 1-mile radius of your coffee shop's location.
-This means that when mobile users enter this predefined geographic area or pass by your coffee shop, their mobile devices will trigger a response.
+You create a virtual boundary (or geofence) around a 1-mile radius of your coffee shop's location.
+Then,when mobile users enter your area, their mobile devices will trigger a response you’ve created - such as offering them a 10% off coupon or a free lemon square.

 The key benefit of geofencing in geolocation advertising is that it allows you to engage with potential customers when they are near your business, increasing the chances of attracting foot traffic and boosting sales.